a microscope drawn in black on a white paper.

 Attached to the tube and arm, draw the focus knob that adjusts the distance between the lenses.

-step 5 draw the head section
+draw the head section.

 Step 6 – Add a Sketch of the Eyepiece